dfinity/icp-eth-starter/README.md

 ---

+Designed for experienced Web3 developers, this starter project uses an IC canister to verify the ownership of Ethereum NFTs, with support for both the [Sepolia](https://www.alchemy.com/overviews/sepolia-testnet) and [Goerli](https://goerli.net/) testnets in addition to the Ethereum mainnet.

-This starter project is currently in early beta testing.
-Please feel free to [open an issue](https://github.com/dfinity/ic-eth-starter/issues) to report a bug or request a feature.
+This repository is in early beta testing; please feel free to [open an issue](https://github.com/dfinity/ic-eth-starter/issues) for a bug report or feature request.
 Thanks!

 ## [🌐  View Deployed Dapp](https://xm3ir-rqaaa-aaaap-abhqq-cai.icp0.io/)

-## Create a New Project
+## 🚀 Create a New Project

 Make sure that [Node.js](https://nodejs.org/en/) `>= 16.x`, [`dfx`](https://internetcomputer.org/docs/current/developer-docs/build/install-upgrade-remove) `>= 0.12.x`, and the latest version of [Rust](https://www.rust-lang.org/tools/install) are installed on your system.